 You can check the status of your application at any time in your TUMonline account.

 Selection takes place through an aptitude assessment procedure.
 Aptitude assessment is a two-part procedure evaluating your ability to successfully manage the particular qualitative requirements of the Bachelor’s program.

-In the first stage, your overall secondary school grades, your grades in subject-specific courses, and any relevant practical experience or additional qualifications will be evaluated using a point system.
+In the first stage, your overall secondary shool grades and your grades in subject-specific courses will be evaluated using a point system.
 Depending on the amount of points accumulated, applicants are either immediately admitted or invited to an admissions interview.

 We assess your application considering your final Abitur grade (or GPA) and your four individual half-year grades (Halbjahresnoten) in German or English, Mathematics and an Advanced Natural Science.

 Applicants who do not provide the individual grades in the mentioned subjects, we will assess your application considering the final grade (GPA) of your university entrance qualification and your performance in the admission interview.

 An Internship is not compulsory for the admission or the successful termination of the program but is highly recommended.

 What are my options after earning this degree?